Battle of La Concepción: The battle

 On July 8 Salazar's forces left Comas, arriving that night in San Antonio de Ocopa, where they made camp.
-There the Bishop Manuel Teodoro del Valle reported the movement of forces in Concepcion.
-On July 9 they marched from Santa Rosa Ocopa through Alayo, Quichuay and Lastay.
+There Bishop Manuel Teodoro del Valle reported the movement of forces in Concepcion.
+On July 9 they marched from Santa Rosa Ocopa through Alayo, Quichuay, and Lastay.
 In Concepcion, Salazar decided to attack with only the forces under his command, the columns Cazadores de Comas and Guerrilla de Andamarca.
 On the same day the guerrillas from Quichuay and Vilca, commanded by the Salazar brothers, and guerrillas from San Jeronimo under the command of Melchor Gonzales, all arrived to serve as reinforcements.

 The Chilean division of Del Canto, after leaving Huancayo, was attacked by Cáceres' Peruvian forces, delaying his return to Concepción.
 At 13:30 that Sunday, Del Canto received a note from Capt.
-Carrera Pinto reporting no problems in Concepción.
+Carrera Pinto reported no problems in Concepción.

 At 14:30 Peruvian forces appeared on the tops of the hills of Piedra Parada and El Leon in Concepción.

 Peruvian forces began to descend toward the square: Ambrosio Salazar with the guerrillas in the south from El Leon and the soldiers of Juan Gasto from Piedra Parada, encircling the town.
 The Chilean forces mixed bayonet attacks with rifle fire.

 From one of the flanks, the peasants of Comas advanced towards their enemy.
 The Chilean soldiers, aligned in a double row formation, opened fire on the approaching forces.
 In a second attack, the Chileans received sniper fire from the roofs and windows of the surrounding buildings, causing seven casualties.
 Carrera Pinto tried a bayonet charge in order to break the siege and escape, but was wounded in his left arm, leaving him no choice but to fall back to the church and garrison his troops inside.

 Juan Gastó installed a command post to direct his forces and as a relief center for the wounded.
 The Peruvian attack continued, including sniper fire from roofs and windows, until all of the Chileans retreated to the center of the square, a very exposed position.
 All soldiers took defensive positions, including the wounded.

 At 19:00 the guerrillas of Orcotuna, commanded by Teodosio Lopez, and Mito, commanded by Aurelio Gutierres, arrived to reinforce the Peruvian troops.

 The Chilean lieutenant, aware of the desperate situation, sent three soldiers to connect with del Canto's division stationed at Huancayo and to inform them of the attack they were sustaining.
 All failed to escape Concepcion and were killed.
-In the dark of night, the Chilean forces attempted to leave Huancayo, but failed and returned to their position.
+In the dark of night, the Chilean forces attempted to leave Huancayo but failed and returned to their position.

 Gasto sent a parliamentarian trying to convince Carrera Pinto to surrender, but his plea was refused when the latter sent him a reply letter.